semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 ## Behat3 settings

-Behat test use test databases, but fixtures have to use dev database.
+Behat test uses test databases, but fixtures have to uses dev database.
 Create *behat_fixtures.yml* file in the root of your project as below :

 {% highlight gherkin %}
 default: